auerl/flexinv/README.md

 ## Running Flexinv

-Setting up a new global tomographic imaging problem, requires reasoning about a myriad of parameters, and only a quick overview, leading approximately to our model _savani_ from _(Auer et al. 2014), shall be given here.
+Setting up a new global tomographic imaging problem, requires reasoning about a myriad of parameters, and only a quick overview, leading approximately to _Model A_ from _(Auer et al. 2014), shall be given here.
 Everyone who aims addressing a specific problems is strongly encourage to get in touch with me.

 ### Preliminaries